wangxinyufighting/simple_GRPO/README.md

 - "Aha moment" is observed during the early stages of model training.

 ## ✨NEW
 - 2025/02/19: Added a loss triton implementation, which has a little speedup, but you can choose not to use it.
+See *simple_grpo_v1* fold
 - 2025/02/19: Added regroup version, implemented sampling of generated data on ref_server.
+See *regroup_ver* fold
 - 2025/02/27: Added vllm package to accelerate the inference.

 ## 🌟 Features